-It turns out that Oracle’s cloud platform (and revenues) might not have been quite as robust as we were all led to believe.
-So much so that Oracle went to extreme lengths in an attempt to achieve their goals.
+It turns out that Oracle’s Cloud platform (and revenues) might not have been quite as robust as we were all led to believe.
+So much so that Oracle went to extreme lengths in an attempt to achieve its goals.

-In this series, we’re taking a look at some of the most common dirty tricks used by Oracle and SAP, and explaining what (if anything) customers can do about them.
+In this series of blogs, we’re taking a look at some of the most common traps Oracle and SAP use, and explaining what (if anything) customers can do about them.

-Today, we’re looking at some of the more extreme tactics Oracle have used to “convince” customers to switch to their cloud ERP platform—tactics that were so shocking that even their own investors couldn’t stand idly by.
+Today, we’re looking at some of the more extreme tactics Oracle has used to “convince” customers to switch to its Cloud ERP platform.
+These tactics were so shocking that even its own investors couldn’t stand idly by.

-Recently, Oracle’s use of dirty tricks has become so pronounced that even their own investors have taken action against them.
+Recently, Oracle’s use of contentious sales tactics has become so pronounced, even its own investors have taken action against it.

 In a lawsuit filed in February 2019, Oracle’s investors claim the company’s management made “false and misleading statements concerning the business results and prospects of the Company.”

-- Decreasing customer support for certain… on-premises or hardware systems, in an effort to drive customers away from such systems and into cloud-based systems; and,
+- Decreasing customer support for certain… on-premise or hardware systems, to drive customers away from such systems and into Cloud-based systems.

-Oracle have two primary reasons for wanting to drive existing customers to adopt their cloud solutions:
+Oracle has two primary reasons for wanting to drive existing customers to adopt its Cloud solutions:

-- Oracle’s cloud solutions are subscription-based, which gives them another opportunity to lock customers into expensive contracts; and,
+- Oracle’s Cloud solutions are subscription-based, which gives them another opportunity to lock customers into expensive contracts.

-- Most of Oracle’s cloud subscription packages are bundled with support, making it difficult for customers to opt-out of the official support programme.
+- Most of Oracle’s Cloud subscription packages are bundled with support, making it difficult for customers to opt out of the official support program.

-This is just one case of Oracle using questionable sales tactics to extract more money from customers and keep them locked into expensive contracts.
+This is just one case of Oracle’s sales tactics to extract more money from customers and also keep them locked into expensive contracts.

-Anecdotally, many customers claim they have been threatened with audits or other consequences if they tried to leave Oracle’s support programme or take other action that could harm Oracle’s profits.
+Anecdotally, many customers claim Oracle has threatened them with audits or other consequences if they tried to leave Oracle’s support program or take other action that could harm Oracle’s profits.

-If Oracle threaten your organisation with audits — or any other negative action — the most important thing you can do it ask them to put it in writing.
-Doing so would place Oracle at severe risk of legal action, so clearly they will not be able to do so.
+If Oracle threatens your organisation with audits (or any other negative action), ask them to put it in writing.
+Doing so would place Oracle at severe risk of legal action, so it will not be able to do so.

 The second thing you can do is approach third-party support providers to ask for quotes.
-Many of the tactics Oracle use to get their way are related to price rises or other financial penalties, and having much lower quotes from third-parties will increase your bargaining power.
+Many of Oracle’s sales tactics are related to price rises or other financial penalties.
+Having much lower quotes from third parties will also increase your bargaining power.

-If you’ve had enough of the dirty tricks Oracle and SAP use to keep you paying over the odds for poor quality support, we can help.
-Recently, we published a report on their most common dirty tricks and what customers can do to protect themselves.
+If you’ve had enough of the traps Oracle and SAP set to keep you paying over the odds for poor quality support, we can help.
+Recently, we published a report on their most common tricks, and what customers can do to protect themselves.

 In the report, we cover:

-- How SAP charge a small fortune for their official support programmes… but don’t even provide
+- How SAP charges a small fortune for its official support programs… but doesn’t even provide

 guaranteedresponse or resolution SLAs for most issues.

-- Why Oracle customers are suddenly being slapped with hefty, automatic annual price rises with no obvious explanation or warning.
+- Why Oracle suddenly slaps customers with hefty, automatic, annual price rises with no obvious explanation or warning.

-- What customers can do to protect their interests against the barrage of dirty tricks employed by Oracle and SAP—including how to save at least 50% on annual support contracts while receiving a higher level of service.
+- What customers can do to protect their interests against the barrage of tricks employed by Oracle and SAP.
+This includes how to save at least 50% on annual support contracts while receiving a higher level of service.